GeoffreyChen777/paperlib-website/en/docs/doc/smart-filter/index.md

 For advanced users, you can create a smart filter from an advanced search query string.
 The query language is from our database library [Realm Query Language](https://www.mongodb.com/docs/realm-sdks/js/latest/tutorial-query-language.html).
 All available query fields are listed in the `Fields` selection box.

+## Case sensitive

+All string operations, such as `CONTAINS`, are case insensitive.
+If you want to ignore case, you can use `CONTAINS[c]` by editing the query string manually.

 ## Examples

 ### Recently added papers